vedph/pythia/README.md

 ./pythia create-db pythia -c
 ```

-(the `-c`lear option ensures that you start with a blank database should the database already be present, so you can repeat this command later if you want to reset the database and start from scratch).
+(the `-c`lear option ensures that you start with a blank database, should the database already be present; so you can repeat this command later if you want to reset the database and start from scratch).

 2. add to this database the sample profile you find in `Assets/sample.json` (in this sample, I placed a copy of it in my desktop under a folder named `pythia`):